art-egorov/lovis4u/docs/ExampleDrivenGuide/cmd_guide.md

 # Example-driven guide

 Here we show usage examples of the lovis4u command-line interface.
 Through this guide we will show you step-by-step how to optimise your visualisation starting from default parameters.

+## Before start

+### Data preparation

-**Before start:** The necessary sample data as well as adjustable tool configuration files are provided by lovis4u at the post-install step with the command:
+The necessary sample data as well as adjustable tool configuration files are provided by lovis4u at the post-install step with the command:
 `lovis4u --data` This copies the *lovis4u_data* folder to your working directory.

 **If you work on a Linux machine:** after installation you should run: `lovis4u --linux`